scloud19/SECipedia/apache/apache_security_tips.md

     exec cmd
       Will run a command on the linux server as the apache user/group (if that user was specified in the httpd.conf).
 Obviously this can be a huge security risk for a shared hosting environment.
+        This is also true for modules that include other content, including: mod_php, mod_perl, mod_python, etc.

     Potential Help
       suEXEC